syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Linux.md

 ![Run the Applcation](Linux-images/Run.png)

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Read-and-Save-document/Open-and-save-Word-document/Linux).

 By executing the program, you will get the **Word document** as follows.
 The output will be saved in parallel to program.cs file.

 ![Open and save Word document generated on Linux](Linux-images/OpenAndSaveOutput.png)